Typeform/embed/docs/react.md

 For some custom use cases it may be convenient to open the pop programmatically (without the button being clicked).

-To do this, pass a ref to the PopupButton component and then use `ref.current.open()` to trigger the popover to open.
+To do this, pass a ref to the PopupButton component and then use `ref.current.open()` to trigger the popup to open.

 Example:
 ```javascript